igor-morawski/HTPA32x32d/README.md

 ## recorder.py
 Python program that connects to Heimann HTPA sensors given their IP addresses (in settings file) and records data captured to TXT files.
 Supports recording mutliple sensors at the same time.
 This tool is supposed to help developing multi-view thermopile sensor array monitoring system.
 Number of the cameras it can connect to is unlimited.

+## photocap.py
+Python program that connects to Heimann HTPA sensors given their IP addresses (in settings file) and captures data (single frames) to TXT files.
+Supports recording mutliple sensors at the same time.
+This tool is supposed to help developing multi-view thermopile sensor array monitoring system.
+Number of the cameras it can connect to is unlimited.

 ## converter.py
 Python program that converts TXT files recorded by Heimann HTPA sensors and